 OnePlus Nord review: price and verdict

-As we've said, there are a lot of phones in this price bracket now, but we're struggling to think of one that we'd recommend ahead of the OnePlus Nord for £379 (8GB/128GB) or £469 (12GB/256GB) .
-Maybe that will change with the arrival of the Pixel 4a from Google, but for now, the combination of features, power and style that OnePlus has put together here is a definite winner.
+As we've said, there are a lot of phones in this price bracket now, but we're struggling to think of one that we'd recommend ahead of the OnePlus Nord for £379 (8GB/128GB) or £469 (12GB/256GB).
+Even now it's a good hundred or so less than that thanks to its age and sales.